212-988-4040 Menu

 Capsular Contracture Treatment Methods

-Dr. Antell will make incisions in the same places that were made in your original implant surgery.
-He may simply remove the capsule tissue, or he may remove the capsule tissue and the implant as well.
+If you notice some of the early signs of capsular contracture, contact Dr. Antell so that he can examine you and suggest proper approaches to treat it.
+Dr. Antell typically makes incisions in the same place made in your original implant surgery.
+He may remove the capsule tissue and implant as well.

 In more mild cases of capsular contracture, especially when it is caught early, it is sometimes possible to remove a portion of the scar tissue.
 This method of capsular contracture treatment creates more space in the breast pocket and helps to correct early capsular contracture.

 In cases of capsular contracture that are more advanced, the method of capsular contracture treatment utilized is a capsulectomy, which is done to remove the entire breast implant and the surrounding capsule at once.
 New implants are inserted during this time based on your aesthetic desires.
+In some cases, we may recommend an en bloc removal.

 About Capsular Contracture Surgery